Emergency Dentist Pantego

 Understanding the Cost of Dental Emergencies

-At South Arlington Dental Care, we are pleased to serve as an in-network provider for many dental insurance policies (i.e., Delta Dental, Dental Network of America, Aetna, and BlueCross BlueShield), but we also accept and file all major PPO insurance plans.
-If you are uninsured, or if your out-of-pocket expenses are still too much for you to pay at one time, we do offer financing with CareCredit, which will allow you to enroll in a low-interest or no-interest payment plan.
+At South Arlington Dental Care, we are pleased to welcome your dental insurance and will file all necessary paperwork and claims forms.
+If you are uninsured, or if your out-of-pocket expenses are still too much for you to pay at one time, we do offer financing with CareCredit, Cherry, and Sunbit, which will allow you to enroll in a low-interest or no-interest payment plan.

 Finally, our office does provide a VIP Savings Plan for patients who wish to pay a single fee each year for services.

-No matter the cost of treating your dental emergency, we can identify a plan that will help you stay within your budget while getting the help you need.
+No matter the cost of treating your dental emergency, we can identify a plan that will help you stay within your budget while getting the care you need.

 How do I know if I’m having a dental emergency?